-- The font Times New Roman (10) should be used in the whole manuscript. - The first line (only) of each paragraph should be indented 0.7cm (0.27"). - A style template will be available on the website for authors to adapt their manuscripts to the stylesheet of the journal. - Footnotes should be kept to a minimum, and bibliographic references should be avoided. - Double inverted commas should be used for "Titles of articles" or "Quotes embedded within running text"; simple inverted comas for 'Emphasis'; and italics for Book Titles and Foreign Words. - · Bold font should be used for headings and subheadings only. - · Abbreviations such as pp., i.e., e.g., etc., should be avoided.
-Use instead: that is; for example; and so on. - When page numbers are used for citation, they should be included within parenthesis and without abbreviations such as p. or pp. The format 100-08 is preferred instead of 100-108 or 100-8. - Style should be coherent throughout the whole text: British or American English. - Long dashes should be used for additional comments, and the spaces between dash and comment should be removed. - Footnotes numbers must be included after punctuation marks. - · Centuries must be referred to as follows: "18th" instead of "18th."
+- $\cdot$ The font Times New Roman (10) should be used in the whole manuscript. - The first line (only) of each paragraph should be indented 0,7 cm (0,27"). - Footnotes should be kept to a minimum, and bibliographic references should be avoided.

+- Double inverted commas should be used for "Titles of articles" or "Quotes embedded within running text"; simple inverted comas for 'Emphasis'; and italics for Book Titles and Foreign Words. - Bold font should be used for headings and subheadings only. - $\cdot$ When page numbers are used for citation, they should be included within parenthesis and without abbreviations such as p. or pp. The format 100-08 is preferred instead of 100-108 or 100-8. - $\cdot$ Style should be coherent throughout the whole text: British or American English. - $\cdot$ Long dashes should be used for additional comments, and the spaces between dash and comment should be removed. - · Footnotes numbers must be included after punctuation marks. - · Centuries must be referred to as follows: "18th" instead of "18th."